dragosmatteo/Advanced-DOM-Bankist/README.md

 A site made for a bank, I made it much more dynamic and it can be published even for a real bank!

-I hope You like application ! : )
+I hope you like application ! : )